Stellius-Studio/MineCICD/Readme.md

 6. Reload the config with `/minecicd reload`
 7. Load the repository with `/minecicd pull`

+Note: On first init, MineCICD will check out or create the configured branch (config key `git.branch`) before the initial commit/push, avoiding accidental creation of a default `master` branch.

 ### Now you are all set! - Time to start syncing
 - Add files to Git Tracking with `/minecicd add <file>`
 - Load changes made to the repository with `/minecicd pull`